T-am3/MacOS-Cursor-Recreation/README.md

 # MacOS Cursor Recreation

-A simple webpage recreating how the MacOS cursor functions, built in HTML, CSS, and Javascript
+A simple webpage recreating how the MacOS cursor functions, built in HTML, CSS, and Javascript!

 ## Table of Contents